arbor-sim/arbor/doc/morphology.rst

 Morphology
 ----------

+A sample tree does not describe the actual branches

 Arbor treats morphologies as a tree of truncated frustums, with an optional spherical segment at the root of the tree.